petr7555/pv254-board-games-recommender/frontend/README.md

 - Project has been generated with `npx create-react-app frontend --template cra-template-pwa-typescript`.
 - Icons have been generated using https://realfavicongenerator.net/.
 - Meta tags have been generated using https://metatags.io/.
-- The app is automatically deployed using Vercel (including PR previews).
+- The frontend is automatically deployed using Vercel (including PR previews).

 ## Credits
 - Favicon: <a href="https://www.flaticon.com/free-icons/dice" title="dice icons">Dice icons created by smashingstocks - Flaticon</a>.